googlefonts/gf-docs/Spec/README.md

 Sample rendering:
 ![Description HTML Styles Sample Rendering](DESCRIPTION_HTML_STYLES.png)

-**[FONTLOG.txt](https://github.com/googlefonts/OswaldFont/blob/master/FONTLOG.txt):** A log file which lists changes to each release.

-**[OFL.txt](https://github.com/googlefonts/OswaldFont/blob/master/OFL.txt):** The OFL license file.
-The first line of the license file must contain the font family's copyright string.
-Copyright notices should match a pattern similar to: "Copyright 2019 The Familyname Project Authors (git url)".
-It must not include © copyright sign since the CFF table copyright notice key is ascii only.

-**[README.md](https://github.com/TypeNetwork/Roboto):** contains information about the font family and instructions on how to build the family.
+**[promo.png](https://github.com/indestructible-type/Bodoni/tree/master/documentation)**: In order to tweet about a new release, Google Fonts needs 2-3 pictures, different from the ones used in the README.md.
+If the Family is variable, an animation is welcome.

 **[fonts](https://github.com/googlefonts/OswaldFont/tree/master/fonts):** Directory containing font binaries or subdirectories for each font format.
 If your project is going to provide multiple formats, do not include them all in one folder.
-Create a folder for each format e.g `fonts/otf`, `fonts/ttf`.
+Create a folder for each format e.g `fonts/otf`, `fonts/ttf`, `fonts/woff2`.

 **[sources](https://github.com/googlefonts/OswaldFont/tree/master/sources):** Directory containing source files and scripts used to build the fonts.
 Sources must not be kept in another other directory.

 **[sources/build.sh](https://github.com/googlefonts/OswaldFont/blob/master/sources/build.sh):** A build script which builds the font files.
 We require fonts to be built with fontmake and the fonts should build in one click.

 The files/folders listed above are mandatory.
-However, we don't mind if you include further folders but they should have a clear purpose e.g `docs`
+However, we don't mind if you include further folders but they should have a clear purpose e.g `scripts`

 ## The google/fonts repo